AdamSmith89/ThreatModelling/sections/3-WhatCanWeDo/PITCHME.md

 @ulend

 Note:
+- Got all your threat/mitigations.
+What do you do with them?!
 - WaS : lightweight, can be catastrophic
 - EFF : Fixes issues quickly, can be in a low priority area
 - FTA : Time-consuimg.
 Should be the aim for new code, TM at design time so you mitigate before code writing